rmsk2/6502profiler/README.md

 `6502profiler` reads a binary as for instance created by the `ACME` macro assembler and executes it inside the emulator.
 While running the program it counts the nunber of clock cycles that are used up during execution.
 On top of that it can be used to identify "hot spots" in the program because it keeps track of how many times each memory cell is accessed (i.e. read and/or written).

+On top of that `6502profiler` offers the possibility to implement tests for assembler subroutines where arranging the test data and evaluating the results is offloaded to a Lua script.

-# Emulator configuration
+## Emulator configuration

 The config is stored in a JSON file and can be used through the `-c` option.
 The config file is structured as follows